Felt Sense and Nonsense: Zen and ‘zen’ (updated)

 It doesn’t go away, it hasn’t become discarded, but it has new depth, its true intricacy is uncovered, and it is thus rendered radically more flexible.

 What if we gazed with steady concentration on that strange inward complexity, at the miraculous cleverness that is our own innate and taken-for-granted awareness/experiencing/intelligence, for a concentrated period every day?
-And what if we began to notice it in every day activities, talking to our loved ones, walking along the rocks at the shoreline, reaching out to grip the doorknob?
+And what if we began to notice it in everyday activities, talking to our loved ones, walking along the rocks at the shoreline, reaching out to grip the doorknob?
 Maybe then ‘zen’ would begin to grow into Zen, and perhaps, thought of this way, we might realize that we already have a certain handle on Zen, to whatever degree.
 We might realize that Zen is a natural capacity arising from the way experience actually works; it is our birthright, not owned by any institution or figurehead.

 I think relatively recent developments in western philosophy, such as phenomenology* have a lot to offer in elucidating and making accessible to westerners a mode of meditation with an elegance and depth that stems from the nature of experiencing itself; a kind of art of experiencing emerges, a philosophical instrument that may be of use alongside, or inside, any life activity, a Zen in the art of anything whatever.